 Covering 99.77 square miles, Sacramento houses some of the best schools and universities, including the famous California State University, Sacramento.
 With over 513,625 population, this vibrant city has a rich mass of cultures and social life, making it a great place for house relocation.

-Sacramento cost of living is cheaper than many other places in California.
+Speaking of quick Sacramento facts, it can be noted that Sacramento's cost of living is cheaper than many other places in California.
 The median home cost, utilities, and housing are cheaper than the state average.
-The housing cost is almost half compared to California’s state average.
+The housing cost is almost half compared to California's state average.
 Rich in history, the city has many picturesque neighborhoods, there are many rivers and lakes, it is the state capital so there are many jobs, tree-lined streets are common, the cultural scene is diverse, and the city is also close to many weekend getaways.
 Living in Sacramento makes a lot of sense.
-Relocation to Sacramento – it’s a great move.
+Moving to Sacramento – it's a great move.

 California’s state capital is a very good place to stay and raise a family.
 A safe city, Sacramento has many schools and job opportunities.
 It is also one of the least expensive cities in the state.
-Moving to this city can be easy too if you hire professional movers from Sacramento.
+Moving to this city can be easy too if you hire professional local movers from Sacramento.
+Here are some things you need to know about living in Sacramento:.

 Here’s a chart that compares the cost of living in Sacramento to other cities in the country.
 However, please note, this is just a general comparison.
 The prices will differ based on the neighborhood and other factors.